A 12-Year-Old Boy Got Into A Fight With His Mom – Then Stole Her Credit Card And Flew To Bali

 Fortunately for Bali Boy’s parents, the young lad failed to think things through fully.
 See, when he was on the plane, he took some video and posted it on social media.
 Thanks to some digital detective work, they figured out where he was and where he was going.

 For reasons that aren’t clear, it took Bali Boy’s mom four days to get to Indonesia.
 In that time, according to a companion 9 News report, Bali Boy partied it up – at least, as much as a 12-year-old can.
-He rented a motorcycle, even though he doesn’t have a license, Indonesian motorcycle rental shops apparently willing to look the other way when a Western tourist is throwing money around.
+He rented a motorcycle, even though he doesn’t have a license.
+Indonesian motorcycle rental shops are apparently willing to look the other way when a Western tourist is throwing money around.
 He was able to buy beer for the same reason, although perhaps surprisingly for an Australian “man,” he didn’t dig it.

-Now Bali Boy is at home, and despite the fact that he caused his mother untold grief, and about $8,000 Australian (about $6,100 USD) in credit card fees, 9 News writer Brady Halls describes him as a good lad.
+Now Bali Boy is at home, and despite the fact that he caused his mother untold grief and about $8,000 Australian (about $6,100 USD) in credit card fees, 9 News writer Brady Halls describes him as a good lad.
 Mannered to a fault, as well as polite and friendly, the boy justified his crime spree as bluntly as possible.

 “I wanted to go on an adventure.”

-Meanwhile, Jetstar, the Australian airline that flew a 12-year-old boy to Indonesia no-questions-asked, is putting changes into place that will prevent minor children from making international flights without parental approval.
+Meanwhile, Jetstar, the Australian airline that flew a 12-year-old boy to Indonesia no questions asked, is putting changes into place that will prevent minor children from making international flights without parental approval.